rishabhguha/burger-builder/README.md

 ### Burger Builder

-Design your custom burger and place orders via Redux to real backend servers.
+Design your custom burger and place orders to real backend servers.

 ### Folder Structure